JordanAnthonyKing/japanese/structured-notes.md

 The noun and the particle attached to it are an inseparable pair.
 We must view the two together, they are a question and an answer which form a fundamental unit of the Japanese sentence.

 There cannot be a sentence without が, even if sometimes you can&rsquo;t see it. が can work in A is B sentences, as well as A does B sentences.
-The other particles can **only** work in A does B sentences i.e. that is sentences with a verb engine.
+The other particles can **only** (There is an exception: see [2.1.7.1](#org13d45e8)) work in A does B sentences i.e. that is sentences with a verb engine.

 -   が - Who (or what) did it?
 -   を - Whom was it done to?